How Can I Get a Full Scholarship in Poland?

 The CEEPUS exchange program, stands for “Central European Exchange Program for University Studies”.
 It’s a collaborative initiative involving 16 Central and Eastern European countries, including Poland.
 This multilateral exchange program facilitates student mobility within a transnational Central European university network.
 It’s comprised of at least three higher education institutions from a minimum of two different contractual countries.

-Students participating in CEEPUS enjoy a duration of exchange ranging from 3 to 10 months.
+Students participating in CEEPUS benefit from an exchange program, which duration ranges from 3 to 10 months.
 During this time, they are exempted from paying tuition fees and receive a comprehensive grant from the host country.
-They also benefits from a grant amount depending on the cost of living in that country.
+The amount of grant they receive depend on the cost of living in that country.

-To be eligible for CEEPUS scholarships, exchange students must be nationals of a CEEPUS member country.
-The program emphasizes subject-specific networks.
+To be eligible for the CEEPUS scholarship, exchange students must be nationals of a CEEPUS member country.
+The program therefore emphasizes on subject-specific networks.
 Also, it operates with a lean management structure, overseen by the Joint Committee of Ministers, which convenes annually to make strategic decisions.
 This initiative plays a pivotal role in fostering educational cooperation and cultural exchange among participating nations in Central and Eastern Europe.

-For more information, including a list of current networks, visit www.ceepus.info.
+For more information, including a list of the current networks, visit www.ceepus.info.

 Visegrad Scholarship Program